 Fitness Blender has some attractive feature such as:

-Community page: This is where the trainer post articles about fitness which the user of the website can interact by writing comments and ask questions.
+Community page: This is where the trainer posts articles about fitness that the user of the website can interact by writing comments and asking questions.

 Full-length workout videos: Voice instructions that help with correctly executing the moves and low injury risk due to guidance.